zchyde/brooklinebooksmith.com/_drafts/pride-2016-kids.md

 These and more books will be on display in the kids' section, and you can follow the pink bookmarks around the section for some of our relevant staff favorites.

-However you plan to celebrate Pride, we hope it may it be a bright, joyful, and affirming month for everyone in your families!
+However you plan to celebrate Pride, we hope it may it be a bright, joyful, and affirming month for everyone in your families, full of love and books.